-- Scotland is Calvinist and against uniformity to the Church of England. - In 1637 the "Book of Common Prayers" is imposed to the Church of Scotland. - The entire country is against the king and the Book's withdrawal is plead, but he refuses. - The National Covenant, an agreement against the attempt to submit the Church of Scotland, is signed by all Scottish people. - The National Covenant was printed and circulated in any part of the country. - In 1638 Charles declares war to Scottish rebels.
+- Scotland is Calvinist and they don't want to be uniformed to the Church of England. - In 1637 the "Book of Common Prayers" is imposed to the Church of Scotland. - The entire country is against the king and they plea for the Book's withdrawal, but he refuses. - The National Covenant is an agreement against the attempt to submit the Church of Scotland and it is signed by all Scottish people. - The National Covenant was printed and circulated in any part of the country - In 1638 Charles declares war to Scottish rebels.